The Blame: What Do We Know About Michelle Keegan & Douglas Booth’s Upcoming Drama?

 By

 Best known for everything from Coronation Street to Our Girl to Ten Pound Poms, Michelle Keegan is a standout star on British telly.
-Her highest profile role has to be Fool Me Once, which took the world by storm on 1 January 2024, and remains one of Netflix’s most successful original dramas of all time (coming in at ninth on its ranking of English language shows, trailing behind global hits like Bridgerton, The Queen’s Gambit, Adolescence, Wednesday and Stranger Things).
+Her highest profile role has to be Fool Me Once, which took the world by storm on 1 January 2024, and remains one of Netflix’s most successful original dramas of all time.
 With Keegan leading the gripping thriller as widowed veteran Maya, the twisty Harlan Coben adaptation also starred Richard Armitage, Joanna Lumley, Emmett J. Scanlan and plenty more.
 But other than a new series of Ten Pound Poms, Keegan has been absent from our TV screens ever since.
 Until now.

 The Blame: Plot, Cast, Release Date & More

-This just in: ITV has commissioned a new drama from Quay Street Productions titled The Blame.
-Made up of six episodes, the series has been written, developed for television and executive produced by Megan Gallagher who has previously worked on gripping, buzzy series like All Her Fault and Wolf.
+Centring on two coppers – DI Emma Crane (Keegan) and DI Tom Radley (Booth), we are told to expect ‘complex characters, unexpected twists and a mystery at the core’ of The Blame.
+Made up of six episodes, the upcoming crime drama was written, developed for television and executive produced by Megan Gallagher, a rising talent who has previously worked on buzzy series like All Her Fault and Wolf.

 On behalf of Quay Street, executive producers Nicola Shindler and Richard Fee say they are ‘so delighted to be working with Megan again’, calling her ‘an exceptional writer who has written a compelling series taking viewers on a twisty journey’.